-I always laugh ruefully when my frustrated friends say “Republican or Democrat, they’re all the same.”
-The reality is that the Democrats are at least honest about their agenda.
-They tell you what they’re going to do and they carry it out with ruthless vigor every chance they get.
+I always laugh ruefully when my frustrated friends say “Republican or Democrat, they’re all the same”.
+The reality is that the Democrats are at least honest about what they are doing.
+They tell you and they do it with vigor every chance they get.
 The Republicans are much more sly.
-They give the appearance of being the “opposition party,” to stand for life, liberty and property when what they really are is “just glad to be here.”
+They pretend to be the “opposition party”, to stand for life, liberty and property when what they really are is “just glad to be here”.

-Astoundingly, the bill basically abrogates much of the Senate’s Constitutional responsibility to confirm presidential appointments.
+Astoundingly, the bill basically abrogates much of the Senate’s Constitutional responsibility to confirm presidential apparatchik appointments.

-Article II, Section 2, paragraph 2 of the Constitution states;
+Article II, Section 2, paragraph 2 of the United States Constitution states;

 The President…shall have Power, by and with the Advice and Consent of the Senate, to make Treaties, provided two thirds of the Senators present concur; and he shall nominate, and by and with the Advice and Consent of the Senate, shall appoint Ambassadors, other public Ministers and Consuls, Judges of the supreme Court, and all other Officers of the United States, whose Appointments are not herein otherwise provided for, and which shall be established by Law…

 The Appointments Clause is “among the significant structural safeguards of the constitutional scheme” and “is a bulwark against one branch aggrandizing its power at the expense of another branch.”

 What is consistently infuriating is that this kind of “happy bipartisanship” only runs one direction…ever.
 The Democrat Party would never join hands with an ideologically Right-minded Republican effort, especially one that was so damaging to all they say they stand for.

 It is only the latest example in a very long list that perhaps should begin with Mr. Obama’s hapless former presidential opponent, John McCain, who was only too happy to give up the majority of George W. Bush’s judicial nominations to the Senate Democrat minority.

 But such examples are legion.